g-harel/paph/README.md

 > Data-flow-graph based tool to transform data.

-Shortest path between `start` and `end` is found before returning a combined function of all the transitions.
+Shortest path between `initial` and `final` is found before returning a combined function of all the transitions.

 Built in protection against cycles.